zoetrope69/units4u/README.md

 linting is done with eslint, you can install it your ide. running `npm run lint` will run the linter command line.

+# deployment

+make sure you build the latest clientside script to ES5 using `npm run build`, add it to the repo for now and push up

 # /experiments

 section for experiment with our different tech and algorithms